Network Regression with Graph Laplacians: Appendix C. Additional Simulations

-To examine the performance of global and local network regression estimates on networks with latent block structure, we generate samples of networks from a weighted stochastic block model \citep{aicher2015learning}.
+Here we assess the performance of global and local network regression estimates on networks generated from Erd\H{o}s-R\'{e}nyi random graph model \citep{erdHos1959random}.
 Similar to Section 5, four different simulation scenarios I - IV are considered, corresponding to global and local network regression using both the Frobenius metric $d_F$ and the square root metric $d_{F, 1/2}$.
-Specifically, consider the weighted stochastic block model with the vector of community membership $z=(z_1, z_2)^\T$ where $z_i$ is a vector of length $m_i$ with all elements equal to $i$ and $m_1+m_2=m$, and the matrix of edge probabilities which describes the probability that there exists an edge between nodes of each block based on the Bernoulli distribution, parameterized by the corresponding entry in $\theta$.
+Specifically, consider the Erd\H{o}s-R\'{e}nyi random graph model $G(m, N)$, where networks are sampled uniformly at random from the collection of all networks which have $m$ nodes and $N$ edges.
+The probability of the presence of each edge is thus $N/M$ where $M = m(m - 1)/2$.
 The weights of existing edges are assumed to follow a beta distribution with shape parameters $\alpha = X$ and $\beta = 1-X$ for global network regression or $\alpha = \sin(\pi X)$ and $\beta = 1-\sin(\pi X)$ for local network regression.
 The associated graph Laplacian is then taken as the random response $L$ for the proposed regression models.
 In particular for global network regression under the square root metric, the random response is taken as $F_2(L)$ to ensure that the linearity assumption is satisfied.